-The standard number for admissions to Year 3 in 2021/2022 is 64.
+The standard number for admissions to Year 3 is 64.
 Our normal admission area is bounded by Ashgate Road, Loundsley Green Road, Newbold Road, Hawksley Avenue and Fairfield Road.
 Full details of admission arrangements are available from the www.derbyshire.gov.uk website.